-Based on our review of the NOI submittal and Project plans, the Applicant has provided the Conservation Commission with additional information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw, with exception of documenting compliance with the local and Massachusetts Stormwater Standards.
-Once compliance with the Stormwater Standards has been documented through the Planning Board Review, the Commission could find they have sufficient information to issue an Order of Conditions.
+Based on our review of the NOI submittal and Project plans, the Applicant is required to provide the Conservation Commission with additional information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.
+Specifically, the Applicant should request relief from Bylaw plan requirements, show native plant species within the buffer zone, depict revised flagging on the Site Development plans, and provide additional information and design revisions to document compliance with the local and Massachusetts Stormwater Standards.
+Once those comments are addressed, the Commission could find they have sufficient information to issue an Order of Conditions.